View Categories

 We tend to find that milk kefir can take a little while to settle into a new environment and recover from shipping.
 This usually takes 2-3 weeks.
 During that time, you might notice that you get a crust on the milk at the top around the grains.
 Often only around a third of the milk will thicken around the grains.
 Underneath that crust, the milk can still be very watery.

-Once the grains have settled into the new environment in your home, you will find the milk separates much slower, and you will have a better consistency of kefir fermenting.
-You will need to be patient during this process.
-The grains will settle in time.
-The kefir produced during this initial phase can still be used as per normal, it just does not have the same thickens and taste it will have in the time ahead of its journey with you, but still contains all the beneficial bacteria as normal kefir does.
-Remember milk kefir grains are a living product.
-As with any living product, they need care and nurturing to produce the best quality product possible.
+Once the grains have settled into their new environment in your home, you will find the milk separates much slower, and you will have a better consistency of kefir fermenting.
+The kefir produced during this initial phase can still be used as per normal; it just does not have the same thickness and taste it will develop over time.
+However, it still contains all the beneficial bacteria of normal kefir.
+Remember, milk kefir grains are a living product, and they need care and nurturing to produce the best quality product possible.